nithinphilips/odel/README.rst

 until the file is processed before performing the next task.

-If the ``-w`` flag is set, Odel will wait until Tririga changes the data upload status to *Rollup All Completed" or *Failed*, indicating the completion of the upload process.
+If the ``-w`` flag is set, Odel will wait until Tririga changes the data upload status to *Rollup All Completed* or *Failed*, indicating the completion of the upload process.

 How it Works